lucadegasperi/oauth2-server-laravel/README.md

 ## Package Installation

-The framework is provided as a Composer package which can be installed by adding the package to your composer.json file:
+The library is provided as a Composer package which can be installed by adding the package to your composer.json file:

 ```javascript
 {